stevencurtis/AvoidStoryboardsBlog/README.md

 ## Point the code to the rootViewController
 `scene(_:willConnectTo:options:)` needs to be adjusted.
 By adjusted, I do of course mean that we need to change the entire body of the function.
 The function lives in the SceneDelegate.swift file, which can also be selected from the files on the left-hand side of the project.
-When you've got that selected our target function will be at the top of the file) - jsut replace it with the following:
+When you've got that selected our target function will be at the top of the file) - just replace it with the following:

 ![sceneWillConnect](images/sceneWillConnect.png)